pdfcpu/pdfcpu/content/core/sign.md

 Signature commands inspect or remove digital signatures present in a PDF.

+pdfcpu validates signature integrity, reports available trust evidence and performs a best-effort local assessment.

 Signature validation is under active development.
-The current implementation focuses on PDF signature integrity:
+The current implementation focuses on:

 * signed byte ranges
 * CMS/PKCS#7 processing
 * signer and certificate extraction
 * best-effort checks against the configured local certificate store and available revocation information

-It reports trust-related evidence such as certificate chains, timestamps, revocation responses, DSS data, and PAdES baseline indicators where available.

 This is not a legal-validity, eIDAS, enterprise policy, or full long-term validation statement.